Diet problems can happen when you have advanced cancer. But there are treatments available that can help with controlling your symptoms.

 Being dehydrated can make you feel sick, confused and tired.
-You might not feel like eating or drinking much so it can be difficult to prevent dehydration.
+You might not feel like eating or drinking much when you have advanced cancer.
+So it can be hard to prevent dehydration.

 But if possible, try to drink every hour or two, even if it is only sips.
 Your doctor might give you some fluids through a drip to help.
 But this is not always the best solution if you are in the final stage of your illness.

 Wasting syndrome (Cachexia)